mark-vong/disaster-recovery/LabGuide400.md

 ### Extra Resources
 -   To learn more about rsync, please refer to the following Linux documentation: [rsync](https://linux.die.net/man/1/rsync)
--   To learn more about specific rsync use cases, please refer to the following tutorial [rsync usage](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps).
+-   To learn more about specific rsync use cases, please refer to the following tutorial: [rsync usage](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps).

 ## Part 1.
 Syncing files between two folders on the same local machine.